Welcome to The Kester House & Garden Project!

 I've created the site entirely with a text editor, since I'm still a member of the 'old-fart school' of web design.

-I'm using a lot of Cascading Style Sheet design controls, as well as a fair amount of Javascript to make the page do what I want it to do - some written by me, but mostly I'm using the wonderful jQuery library with plug-ins I've found here and there.
+I'm using a lot of Cascading Style Sheet design controls, as well as a fair amount of Javascript to make the page do what I want it

 If you've got Javascript disabled in your browser, the site should degrade gracefully and remain functional, although it's not going to look very nice.